Introduction To Relay and Different Types of Relays | Its Terminals, Working and Applications

 NC or Normally Closed terminal is the other load terminal of a relay.
 This terminal is normally connected with COM terminal of the relay when there is no control input.

-When relay activates, the NC terminal disconnects from the COM terminal & stays open until the relay is deactivated.
+When relay activates, the NC terminal disconnects from the COM terminal and stays open until the relay is deactivated.

 Poles refer to the switches inside a relay.